CptESmith/Multimedia-Internet-part-2/Mint 2.md

 <h2 id="ss7">SS7</h2>
 <p>SS7 is the traditional signaling protocol of the public switched telephone network.
 The simplified architecture of SS7 is, starting from the bottom: MTP-1, MTP-2, MTP-3 and ISUP, where MTP stands for Message Transfer Part.</p>
 <h2 id="signaling-transport-sigtran">Signaling Transport (SigTran)</h2>
-<p>SigTran architecture has the objective of transporting SS7 signaling over IP.</p>
+<p>SigTran architecture has the objective of <strong>transporting SS7 signaling over IP</strong>.</p>
 <p>Problems: address translation, message incapsulation, transport over IP (both UDP and TCP are not good solutions for the transport of SS7 over IP, so it has been developed SCTP), interworking MGC/SG.</p>
-<p>SCTP, Stream Control Transport Public provides a reliable transport for signaling interworking.
+<p><strong>SCTP, Stream Control Transport Public</strong> provides a reliable transport for signaling interworking.
 It has been developed because TCP is not reliable enough for SIGTRAN.</p>